 - Longevity/lifetime: 2,000 liters/500 gallons (hollow fiber Membrane) 100 liters/26.4 gallons (replaceable carbon capsule).

 - Make an impact: for every Life Straw product purchased, a school child in need receives safe drinking water for an entire school year.

-MoKo Portable Water Filter on amazon
+MoKo Portable Water Filter

 This is a neat, portable water filter.
 Instead of a tablet or straw type water filtration, this is a pump.
 You stick the hose into the water, pump it through the filter, and drain the clean water it into a container (not included).

 This one is a big boost over the straws for the same reason as the bottle: You don’t have to put your face in the water source.
 I like this one over other pumps for two reasons: 1.
 They do not insanely overcharge for their replacement filters 2.
 The hose is longer and feels more sturdy.